isabella232/catchpoint-integration/README.md

   * *Insight* - represents a property associated with your metrics you may later use to breakdown the RUM data.
   * *App* - represents your application you want to gather Real User Metrics for.

-Optionally you may also install a Google Chrome extension to make it easier to navigate from Catchpoint app to the SignalFx µAPM app.

 ### Setup

 1. To create *Trace ID* *insight*, login into the Catchpoint Portal and go to *Settings* &rarr; *Insight* and enter the following values in the first empty row: